antho31/bufalo-nft-skulls/README.md

 🔢 Supply : 1000 tokens

+🔖 Sale price : 0.05 WETH per token, 50 % discount on the second mint for wallets on the "Fans" allowlist

+📅 Private sale (wallets on "Community" allowlist only) : March 28.
+Public sale : March 29

 🖼️ A unique art skull with seven traits (several rarities) and a 🎵 loop.
-Reveal date to be confirmed.
-Token assignations will be perfectly random, with no cheating possible from anyone thanks to the use of Chainlink VRF
+Reveal date : March 30.
+Token assignations perfectly random, with no cheating possible from anyone thanks to the use of Chainlink VRF

-📅 Private sale (wallets on "Community" allowlist only) and public sale dates to be confirmed

-🔖 Sale price : 0.05 WETH per token, 50 % discount on the second mint for wallets on the "Fans" allowlist

 🎁 Hat, trench coat & skull wearables offered on mint